About Canyonland Solar

 Information

 Construction is proposed on a rectangle of land bordered by Road P to north of Road T, and Road 16 to Road 18.
-Parcels under agreement are indicated by parallel lines plus yellow and blue markers. *3033 acres are under agreement with developer Juwi, Inc. shown in blue. (*this figure is derived from developer’s documentation). ^1,454 acres were under agreement with EDF Renewables shown in yellow. (^this figure is derived from county public records).
+Parcels under agreement are indicated by parallel lines plus yellow and blue markers. *3033 acres are under agreement with developer Juwi, Inc. shown in blue. (*figure is derived from developer’s documentation). ^1,454 acres were under agreement with EDF Renewables shown in yellow. (^figure is derived from county public records).
+Juwi has purchased those agreements from EDF Renewables.

 These are just a few questions which should be answered BEFORE any approvals are given: